Cazz Blase finds Florence on excellent form on her third album How Big, How Blue, How Beautiful

 Whereas Ceremonials was very much a winter album, How Big, How Blue, How Beautiful is (like Lungs) a summer album, and this shift towards subtlety reflects the season, most notably on tracks such as ‘Queen of Peace’ and ‘Long & Lost’ which are both highly evocative of warm days and sultry summer evenings.
 They were perfect for an unusually warm and sunny Glastonbury Festival earlier this year, at which Florence + The Machine found themselves headlining the Pyramid stage on the Friday as a result of Dave Grohl breaking his leg and the Foo Fighters’ subsequent withdrawal from the festival.
 A suitably radiant Welsh raced around the stage like an energetic firefly in the darkness, the band turned in a fantastic set and, judging from the BBC footage, the crowd loved it.

 The album opens with the single ‘Ship to Wreck’ which represents a jangly, indie pop collision with Jefferson Airplane and rueful lyrics by a love bruised Welsh.
-The single is the concluding chapter in a trilogy of videos with a continuing story, beginning with ‘What Kind of Man’, followed by ‘St Jude’.
+The single is the middle chapter in a trilogy of videos with a continuing story, beginning with ‘What Kind of Man’, concluding with ‘St Jude’.
 The jangly tune belies the at times sad lyrics, but it’s a quietly unassuming single that grows on you with repeated listens.

 The force of nature that is ‘What Kind of Man’ follows, which is the first single from the album.
 A stark, angry, jagged and raw slice of rock, the song makes unusual use of horns, which set a strident pace that is matched by the basic jagged rock guitar riffs.
 The overall result is textured and complex, with Welsh alternately crooning and howling in one of the most truthful and emotionally raw vocal performances of the year.